 Complete Tennessee Caves Guide

-What you'll find is that in most cases, children are of all ages are welcome.
+You'll find that children of all ages are welcome in most cases.
 Just keep in mind that strollers and wheelchairs won't be permitted due to the tight spots and slippery surfaces.
 Please check each listing below for details.

 Tennessee Cumberland Caverns

 The caves offer about 27 miles of underground passageways, rock formations, waterfalls, and pools.
-Parking is easy and you can bring your kids.
-The tours are really informative and you'll be stunned with the expanse.
-This is an experience that is truly a family friendly time.
+Parking is easy, and you can bring your kids.
+The tours are really informative, and you'll be stunned by the expanse.
+This is truly a family-friendly experience.

 These caverns are famous for the underground live music.
-Stop by and see a Tennessee caves concert!
-Find out more here.
+Stop by and see a Tennessee Caves concert!

-They offer 3 types of tours.
-There is an easy, 1.5 hour walk that leaves hourly.
-A moderate, 2.5-3 hour walk that has an age requirement of 6+.
-They also have a hard, 4 hour walk.
-You need to be 16+ and there is only one scheduled each day.
+They offer three types of tours: an easy 1.5-hour walk that leaves hourly, a moderate 2.5-3-hour walk that requires an age requirement of 6+, and a hard, 4-hour walk.
+You need to be 16+, and there is only one scheduled each day.

-The Cumberland Caverns are kid/family friendly and there are tours available.
+The Cumberland Caverns are kid/family-friendly, and tours are available.

 Learn more about Cumberland Caverns here.